petesuch/nvim-config/README.md

 	 'L3MON4D3/LuaSnip'
 	 'numToStr/Comment.nvim'

-On Windows, be sure to create a nvim-data/site/pack/packer/start/ directory and clone the packer.nvim there.
+On Windows, be sure to create a nvim-data/site/pack/packer/start/ directory and then clone the packer.nvim there:

 	git clone https://github.com/wbthomason/packer.nvim